emiridbest/celoRide/README.md

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request for bug fixes, feature enhancements, or general improvements.

-This updated README includes instructions for using Foundry as the development framework for smart contracts, making it easy to test, compile, and deploy smart contracts on Ce